 ).
 This is contained within the Monument Valley Navajo Tribal Park

-(entrance $5 per person in 2011, free for children under 10), reached along a short side road directly opposite the turn-off to Goulding.
+(entrance fees increased to $20 per vehicle in 2014), reached along a short side road directly opposite the turn-off to Goulding.
 From the visitor center at Lookout Point

 there are good views across three of the valley's most photographed peaks - East and West Mitten Buttes, and Merrick Butte.
 The park has only one hiking path, the 3.2 mile Wildcat Trail